seo/guide/README.md

-# The State Of The Internet Marketing Guide
+# State Of The Art Internet Marketing

+Documenting Internet marketing as executed by the best of the best from the trenches.

 ## Off-Site SEO
 0. Sign up for and set up [Google's Webmaster Tools](http://www.google.com/webmasters/)